Index Nr | Base Sequence Expression | Initials |

 Hugo Sánchez (email) a 'profesor de Educación Media que cultiva la Matemática Recreativa'

-Carlos Rivera (email) found among others this beautiful pattern- go to topic 10, topic 12, topic 13 and topic 14.
+Carlos Rivera (email) found among others these beautiful patterns- go to topic 2, go to topic 4, topic 6, topic 7 and topic 8.

 [ TOP OF PAGE]